Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 80 years and above 19.3 20.7 22.0 23.1 26.3 29.7 31.6 32.5 35.2

-In Russia, too, if we apply the BMI indicators recommended by WHO, it turns out that more than half of women and men over 30 years old in Russia are overweight, and about a third are obese, some are underweight.
+In Russia, too, if we apply the BMI indicators recommended by WHO, it turns out that more than half of women and men over 30 years of age in Russia are overweight, and about a third are obese, and a certain number are underweight.

-By definition from dictionaries, the word “norm” is often understood as “average value”, but, as can be seen from the statistics above, the so-called “normal” BMI values, according to WHO criteria, do not correspond to the standard normal distribution of statistical values of BMI among the population.
-For example, a woman whose BMI is exactly in the middle of the statistical values among the population of her country will be considered "overweight" in most countries of the world.
-This discrepancy arose because the recommended BMI indicators were established by WHO not on the basis of statistical averages, but on the basis of the recommendations of the doctors of this organization.
+According to the definition from dictionaries, the word “normal” is often understood as “average value,” but, as can be seen from the statistics above, the so-called “normal” BMI indicators, according to WHO criteria, do not correspond to the standard normal distribution of statistical BMI values among the population.
+For example, a woman whose BMI is exactly in the middle of the statistical values for the population of her country will be considered “overweight” in most countries of the world.
+This discrepancy arose because the recommended BMI values were established by the WHO not on the basis of statistical averages, but on the recommendations of doctors of this organization.

-The definition of “normal BMI” has changed several times over the past 30 years in many countries, so until 1998 in the United States a normal BMI of up to 27.8 kg / m² was considered, but after 1998 the standards were changed, and the BMI recommended by doctors began to end at 25 kg / m² .
-Because of this change in standards, approximately 29 million more Americans have come to be considered overweight and obese.
+The definition of “normal BMI” has changed several times over the past 30 years in many countries, so until 1998 in the USA, a normal BMI of up to 27.8 kg/m² was considered normal, but after 1998 the standards were changed, and the BMI norm recommended by doctors began to end at 25 kg/m² .
+Because of this change in standards, approximately 29 million more Americans were considered overweight and obese.

 Correlation between BMI and diseases

-An increase in BMI is positively correlated with an increase in the likelihood of a malignant tumor, in particular adenocarcinoma of the esophagus, and possibly adenocarcinoma of the cardia.
-A positive correlation between BMI and GERD is also known.
+An increase in BMI is positively correlated with an increase in the likelihood of developing a malignant tumor, in particular adenocarcinoma of the esophagus, and possibly adenocarcinoma of the cardia.
+There is also a known positive correlation between BMI and GERD.

-Researchers from the USA have calculated the value of BMI (body mass index), which guarantees a longer life expectancy.
-In 1995, scientists selected 400,000 Americans between 50 and 71 years old.
-For all subjects, the main factors that increase the risk of death were checked: age, alcohol consumption, marital status, education level, smoking, race, and individual BMI was also determined.
-It turned out that those with a BMI close to 26 had a minimal risk of dying.
-By 2009, more than a quarter - 112,000 people - from this sample had died.
-The researchers concluded that the generally accepted scheme for categorizing patients by BMI is not accurate enough.
-A more accurate prognosis and appointments should be made based on the personal data of each patient, his lifestyle and habits.
+Researchers from the USA have calculated the BMI (body mass index) value, which guarantees a longer life expectancy.
+In 1995, scientists selected 400 thousand Americans from 50 to 71 years old.
+For all subjects, the main factors that increase the risk of death were checked: age, alcohol consumption, marital status, level of education, smoking, race, and individual BMI was determined.
+It turned out that those with a BMI close to 26 have a minimal risk of dying.
+By 2009, more than a quarter - 112 thousand people - from this sample had died.
+The scientists concluded that the generally accepted scheme for categorizing patients by BMI is not accurate enough.
+A more accurate forecast and prescriptions should be made based on the personal data of each patient, his lifestyle and habits.

-In Russia, if at the time of the call, the BMI of a young person is higher or lower than the established norms, then he is given a one-time delay for 6 months.
-During this time, he must undergo an examination at the clinic, where his weight and health are monitored.
-If serious illnesses and deviations in health are not detected, and also if the weight does not change, then the young man is drafted into the Armed Forces of the Russian Federation.
-And, for example, in Taiwan, a young person is commissioned, and it doesn’t matter whether it was really obesity or muscle mass, which once again confirms the shortcomings of BMI, which were mentioned above.
+In Russia, if at the time of conscription a young man’s BMI is higher or lower than the established norms, then he is given a one-time deferment of 6 months.
+During this time, he must undergo examination at a clinic, where his weight and health are monitored.
+If serious illnesses and health deviations are not detected, and if the weight does not change, then the young man is drafted into the Armed Forces of the Russian Federation.
+And, for example, in Taiwan, a young man is disqualified, and it does not matter whether it was really obesity or muscle mass, which once again confirms the shortcomings of BMI mentioned above.

-It is necessary for every modern person to know how to calculate body weight and draw the right conclusions about the state of the indices, which show whether you have obesity or a predisposition to this disease.
-We offer you basic methods on how to calculate your body weight using simple formulas and tables.
+Every modern person needs to know how to calculate body weight and draw correct conclusions about the state of the indices that show whether you have obesity or a predisposition to this disease.
+We provide you with basic methods on how to calculate your body weight using simple formulas and tables.

 Human body weight and its excess

-Human body weight is the most important indicator of the state of our health, which determines whether nutrition meets the needs of the body.
-Distinguish between normal, overweight or underweight.
+A person’s body weight is the most important indicator of our health, determining whether nutrition meets the body’s needs.
+A distinction is made between normal, overweight and underweight.

-Naturally, obesity necessarily implies the presence of excess body weight, formed due to the accumulation of fat.
+Naturally, obesity necessarily presupposes the presence of excess body weight formed due to the accumulation of fat.

 However, the concept of excess body weight is not synonymous with obesity and has an independent meaning.
-So, many people have a slight excess of body weight, not reaching the degree of illness, that is, obesity.
-In addition, excess body weight is due to developed muscles (in athletes or people engaged in heavy physical labor) or fluid retention in the body in a number of diseases.
+So, many people have a slight excess of body weight that does not reach the level of disease, that is, obesity.
+In addition, excess body weight is caused by developed muscles (in athletes or people engaged in heavy physical labor) or fluid retention in the body due to a number of diseases.

-In the same way, the lack of body weight does not always reach the degree of the disease - protein-energy deficiency.
+In the same way, lack of body weight does not always reach the level of disease - protein-energy malnutrition.
 Many methods have been developed to control body weight.
-Usually they are aimed at comparing height and body weight and comparing the result with normative indicators calculated on the basis of various formulas or given in special tables.
-Earlier in domestic medicine, body weight exceeding the norm for a given adult by 5-14% was called excessive, and exceeding the norm by 15% or more indicated obesity as a disease.
-At the same time, in foreign medical practice, excess body weight was considered obesity, reaching 20% or more compared to the norms adopted in tables or obtained by calculation formulas.
-As a result, the prevalence of obesity in our country was higher than in other countries.
+They are usually aimed at comparing height and body weight and comparing the result with standard indicators calculated on the basis of various formulas or given in special tables.
+Previously, in domestic medicine, body weight that exceeded the norm for a given adult by 5-14% was called excess, and that exceeded the norm by 15% or more indicated obesity as a disease.
+At the same time, in foreign medical practice, obesity was considered to be excess body weight that reached 20% or more compared to the norms adopted in tables or obtained using calculation formulas.
+As a result, obesity rates in our country were higher than in other countries.

-Until now, Broca's formula, proposed by the French surgeon and anatomist Paul Broca, is still popular.
-According to this formula, the following indicators of the norm are obtained.
+Broca's formula, proposed over a century ago by the French surgeon and anatomist Paul Broca, is still famous.
+According to this formula, the following normal indicators are obtained.

 Normal body weight